 Dental surgeries are not as overwhelming as people assume.
 This term includes a number of dental procedures, and the majority are not as intimidating as they might sound.
 The primary purpose of any oral procedure is to modify or reconstruct the appearance of the teeth, jaw, and face or to alleviate any pain or discomfort felt by the patient.

-The types of oral surgeries that dentists perform include emergency, cosmetic dentistry, tooth extraction, wisdom teeth removal, dental implants, root canals, dental crowns, and dental bridges.
+The types of oral surgeries that dentists perform include urgent care, cosmetic dentistry, tooth extraction, wisdom teeth removal, dental implants, root canals, dental crowns, and dental bridges.
 In this article, you will find information on the various dental procedures provided by Centre Dentaire Pierrefonds, what each one involves as well as what conditions might necessitate and improve after oral surgery.

-Emergency Dental Surgery
+Urgent Care Dental Surgery

 People are often unsure of what is classified as a dental emergency.
 It is important to note that a dental emergency refers to any condition that requires immediate attention, including stopping incessant bleeding, combating bacterial infections and their implications, saving or extending the life of a tooth, or easing severe pain due to trauma, injury, or diseases of the mouth.
 If a person is experiencing any of these medical conditions, they should seek care from their dentist immediately.